gremmie/m209/docs/procedure.rst

 The ``StdProcedure`` class encapsulates the encrypting and decrypting procedures outlined in :ref:`references-label`.
 In particular, see references [5] and [7].
-This class takes care of the high level details of inserted various message indicators into an encrypted message, and stripping them off during decrypt.
+This class takes care of the high level details of inserting various message indicators into an encrypted message, and stripping them off during decrypt.
 These message indicators tell the recipient what key list and initial key wheel settings to use when configuring their M-209 for decrypt.